 Why should I serve rice for Thanksgiving?

 If you or one of your guests follows a gluten free diet, this Thanksgiving rice pilaf would be a good gluten free alternative to my fennel stuffing or another type of bread stuffing.
-My warm apple lentil salad is another gluten free favorite.
+My warm green lentil salad is another gluten free favorite.

 Or, if you’re having a big feast, this festive side dish will just add to the deliciousness!